LassoSoft/LassoGuide/source/language/calling-lasso.rst

 outside the delimiters.
 Once the Lasso parser encounters ``[no_square_brackets]``, square brackets are be turned "off" and any subsequently encountered square brackets will be treated as plain text.
-Turning square brackets off works on a per-file basis, and there is no way to turn them back on once they are off.
+Turning square brackets off works on a per-file basis, and cannot be turned back on once they are off.

 To illustrate how Lasso code is embedded within a Lasso page, the following code may be stored in a file named "test.lasso" contained within the web server root.